qu1j0t3/bnl_titan/TITAN2.md

-The memory load and store instructions (`LDM` and `STM`) are extended to operate on any of eight GPRs (A..H) and given an optional index mode which uses the absolute address offset by index register H. (I have chosen H for index register for no good reason other than its low 3 bits are zero.)
+The memory load and store instructions (`LDM` and `STM`) are extended to operate on any of eight GPRs (A..H) and given an optional index mode which uses the absolute address offset by index register D [can be changed - but should be a register accessible by ALU instructions].

     Opcode   I  Src
     -------  -  -----
     1 1 1 0  0  S S S   Store source register (A..H) in absolute location
-             1  S S S   Store source register (A..H) in absolute location offset by GPR H
+             1  S S S   Store source register (A..H) in absolute location offset by GPR D

-    Syntax:             STM S, 0xZZZZ
+    Syntax:             STM R, 0xZZZZ
-                        STM S, 0xZZZZ[H]
+                        STM R, 0xZZZZ[D]

     1 1 1 1  0  D D D   Load destination register (A..H) from absolute location
-             1  D D D   Load destination register (A..H) from absolute location offset by GPR H
+             1  D D D   Load destination register (A..H) from absolute location offset by GPR D

-    Syntax:             LDM D, 0xZZZZ
+    Syntax:             LDM R, 0xZZZZ
-                        LDM D, 0xZZZZ[H]
+                        LDM R, 0xZZZZ[D]

 The interpretation of SSS and DDD can be according to the low three bits of register number: